 Ticket Holders Without An Onsite Reservation

-Existing ticket holders not staying onsite can make reservations for the number of days of valid theme park admission.
+Existing single or multi-day ticket holders not staying onsite can make reservations for the number of days of valid theme park admission.

 When can you make Park Pass reservations?

 Park Pass reservations can be made for any time between now and the beginning of January 2024.
 And, you don’t have to wait to make your reservations.

 As soon as you have a park ticket or Annual Pass, or as soon as you book a vacation package that includes tickets, you can make Park Pass reservations.

 Setting up your My Disney Experience Account

 If you already have a My Disney Experience (MDE) account, you can skip this step.
 If you don’t … keep reading!